 The Aquarium Pyramid is astonishing and well worth a visit.
 This 1.5-million-gallon aquarium is home to a large colony of penguins, playful seals, a hypnotic Jellyfish Gallery, and thousands of tropical fish and more.
 The Aquarium Pyramid is also a proponent of conservation with many educational displays about the importance of protecting our oceans.

 One of the most intriguing attractions at the world-famous Aquarium Pyramid is the interactive Penguin Encounter and Otter Encounters.
 You can book a private session with the Aquarium’s resident penguins which includes a piece of Penguin Art and Aquarium Pyramid admission.

 The Otter Encounter gives you firsthand experience with these little “puppies of the water.”
 In a 45-minute session, it includes a piece of otter-created art for each person and admission into the Rainforest Pyramid.
-Reservations are required for both encounters, either online or in person and the cost is $425 for a group of up to four people.
+Reservations are required for both encounters, either online or in person for a group of up to four people.

 The Rainforest Pyramid brings you into the lush rainforests of Asia, Africa, and the Americas.
 After you enter the tree-top canopy, you’ll have the chance to see more than 1,700 exotic plants and endangered animals like the giant Amazon River otters, an ocelot, Komodo dragons, sloths, monkeys, and more.

 Pro Tip: You’ll need a whole day or more to experience all the exhibits and pyramid attractions at Moody Gardens, but if you only have half a day, the Aquarium is quick and easy to explore.
 The Moody Gardens Hotel and Spa’s Cruise Parking Package includes a room for one night, free parking with a valet service for the entire length of your cruise, and a port shuttle.